NormXU/NormXU.github.io/_posts/2023-08-30-compatibility.md

 ### TL; DR

 - **Host CUDA VS Base Image CUDA**: The CUDA verision within a runtime docker image has no relationship with the CUDA version on the host machie.
-The only thing we need to care about is whether the driver version on the host supports the base image's CUDA runtime
+The only thing we need to care about is whether the driver version on the host supports the base image's CUDA runtime.
+Check the driver compatibility [here](https://docs.nvidia.com/deploy/cuda-compatibility/#minor-version-compatibility)
 - **PyTorch VS CUDA**: PyTorch is compatible with one or a few specific CUDA versions, more precisely, CUDA runtime APIs.
 Check the compatible matrix [here](https://github.com/pytorch/pytorch/blob/main/RELEASE.md#release-compatibility-matrix)
 - **CUDA VS GPU**: Each GPU architecture is compatible with certain CUDA versions, more precisely, CUDA driver versions.
 Quick check [here](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/)